 All this is an endlessly complex balancing act for institutions, their leaders, their workforce and their student bodies.
 Over the course of their lives, university graduates will face many serious debates and difficult decisions on real-world problems.
 They will need hard heads as well as soft hearts (and yes – strong spines).

 To equip them for this, scholars at the frontline of teaching and learning need simple frameworks that they can apply with diverse student groups, in diverse fields of study.

 © Geoff Sharrock 2022 (Contact email@example.com)

-Times Higher Education published my summary of the case made here on 13 December 2022, with some further links to other THE reporting and commentary.
+Times Higher Education published my summary of the case made here in December 2022, with some further links to other THE reporting and commentary.
 It begins: In Australia and New Zealand, university vice-chancellors have recently called on their communities to enlighten up – although not in those words…